Workspaces and Applications

 Workspace plans and billing

 Each workspace has its distinct subscription plan, and all the workspace collaborators can use the features that are available under that subscription plan.
-You can get familiar with the details of each plan on our pricing page.

 In the Plans and billing section of the workspace, you can make changes to your subscription plan (e.g. upgrade it) or modify your billing info.
 You can learn more about this in our articles on billing and pricing.